 It is important to note that if the response from you is not properly formatted, the port out will proceed.

 The request/response process here is synchronous in nature.
 Each webhook is a unique request–there is no multiple back-and-forths over one request.
 A port out request that has been updated to try to pass validation is treated as an entirely new request as far as this API is concerned.

 We wait 30 seconds for a response to the webhook.
 If no response is received in this time, the port out validation passes and the port out will proceed.

-This exchange of information is intended to support best faith resolution of port-requests within the timing guidelines imposed by the FCC.
-The objective is consistent with achievement of the balance between preventing unauthorized ports, and timely completion of valid requests.
-Information returned to Bandwidth is to aid in dispute resolution, and is considered to be covered by CPNI limitations and thereby not intended for distribution to any third parties.
+This exchange of information is intended to support the best faith resolution of port requests within the timing guidelines imposed by the FCC.
+The objective is consistent with the achievement of the balance between preventing unauthorized ports, and timely completion of valid requests.
+Information returned to Bandwidth is to aid in dispute resolution and is considered to be covered by CPNI limitations and thereby not intended for distribution to any third parties.
 Note that failure of the winning carrier to match the values exchanged by the API may not prevent porting-out of the number.
 FCC guidelines must still be followed in dispute resolution.

-We have a predefined list of error codes that can be sent back to us indicating what the problem is with a specific port out request.
+We have a predefined list of error codes that can be sent back to us, indicating the problem with a specific port out request.
 See the below chart.

 |7510||Required account Code missing||Request placed in Exception|